Numidotherium: Description

 Numidotherium is one of the earliest representatives of the Proboscidea, and is known from several tooth and skull finds, and also from several postcranial fossils.
 It reached a shoulder height of 90 to 100 cm and was thus significantly larger than its predecessors Phosphatherium and Eritherium.
 Furthermore, it was characterized by a short trunk and quite long legs.
 The skull had a length of 37 cm and a raised cranial roof and had widely spreading zygomatic arches.
+Unlike modern proboscideans, Numidotherium possessed a secondary bony lamina in its inner ear.
+Numidotherium also had a crus commune secundaria and slender semicircular canals.
 As one of the earliest proboscideans, Numidotherium had air-filled bones in the roof of the skull, which, due to the increase in size and weight of the animal, offered a larger attachment point for the neck muscles.
 The rostrum was short and sloped steeply down from the forehead to the nose.
 The nasal bone was characterized by an elongated outer area of the nasal space (nares), while the intermaxillary bone was rather short and high.
 The shape of the rostrum created a high, but rather narrow, nasal interior.
 On the side of the upper jaw, a deep furrow ran from the intermaxillary bone to the anterior approach of the zygomatic arch.
 In some individuals the temporal ridges on the parietal bone formed a distinctive crest, in others they remained clearly separated.
 The occiput was also quite short in shape, with a robust occipital bulge.
 The joint surfaces here for articulating with the cervical spine were comparatively high.